 What can I use in place of dill?

 If fresh dill is not available, you can use dry dill weed.
 Start with 1 to 2 teaspoons of dry dill weed and add more to your liking.
 The general rule of thumb is 1 teaspoon of dill weed for 1 tablespoon of fresh dill.
-This recipe has about 4 tablespoons fresh dill, so technically you can use up to 4 tsp dried dill weed.
+This recipe has about 4 tablespoons fresh dill, so technically you can use up to 4 teaspoon dried dill weed.
 But start small and go from there.

 Don't like dill?
 Replace with with fresh mint, parsley, or even basil.